 Change the first paragraph of 11.2.1.3 as follows:

 Two different TIM types are distinguished: TIM and DTIM.
-After a DTIM, the AP shall send out the buffered broadcast/multicastnon-MRG-SP group addressed MSDUs using normal frame transmission rules, before transmitting any unicast frames.
+After a DTIM, the AP shall send out the buffered broadcast/multicastnon-GCR-SP (#686) group addressed MSDUs using normal frame transmission rules, before transmitting any unicast frames.

 Change the fourth paragraph of 11.2.1.3 as follows:

 The third and fourth lines in Figure 11-4 depict the activity of two STAs operating with different power management requirements.
 Both STAs power-on their receivers when they need to listen for a TIM.
 This is indicated as a ramp-up of the receiver power prior to the TBTT.
 The first STA, for example, powers up its receiver and receives a TIM in the first beacon; that TIM indicates the presence of a buffered MSDU or A-MSDU for the receiving STA.
 The receiving STA then generates a PS-Poll frame, which elicits the transmission of the buffered MSDU or A-MSDU from the AP.
-Non-MRG-SP Ggroup addressed MSDUs are sent by the AP subsequent to the transmission of a beacon containing a DTIM.
+Non-GCR-SP (#686) Ggroup addressed MSDUs are sent by the AP subsequent to the transmission of a beacon containing a DTIM.
 The DTIM is indicated by the DTIM count field of the TIM element having a value of 0.

 11.2.1.4 Power management with APSD